tobbensol/bobs-quest/src/main/resources/BugReplication.md

         - After around 10 seconds, the players should start colliding with each other.
     - Reason:
         - The mask bits is also changed when changing category bits
-        - We need to change both at the same time
     - Status:
-        - Still a bug
+        - Fixed
+        - changed both at the same time

 - Zoom not working when at the edges of the map: